Choose another writer in this calendar:

 Blood on the Dining-Room Floor (1948), Stein first and only attempt in the genre, was both a murder mystery and "a glimpse behind the stage of narration" (The Public Is Invited To Dance: Representation, the Body and Dialogue in Gertrude Stein by Harriet Scott Chessman, 1989, p.
 142).
 It was written after the success of The Autobiography of Alice B. Toklas, during a period when she suffered from a writer's block.
 Stein was fascinated by the conventions of mysteries, which have much in common with experimental and avant-garde literary techniques (disjointed scenes, unpredictability, multiple ways of interpreting the same event, narrative interruptions, the participation of the reader, etc.).
 There is little or no detecting in the novel, and, moreover, it has no solution to the crime at the end.
 "After all in the written thing," Stein stated in Narration (1935), "the answer in a let down from the interest and that is so every time that is what spoils most crime stories unless another mystery crops up during the crime and that mystery remains."
 The story based on real-life events that happened in 1933 in Belley near Stein's country house (the death of Madame Pernollet, the wife of the hotelkeeper) and in her personal life.

 For further reading: Gertrude Stein by E. Sprigge (1957); Charmed Circle by James R. Mellow (1974); Everybody Who Was Anobody by Janet Hobhouse (1975); Language and Time and Gertrude Stein by C.F.
 Copeland (1975); Lesbian Images by J. Rule (1975); Different Language by M.A.
 De-Kove (1983); The Structure of Obscurity by R.K.
 Dubnick (1984); The Third Rose: Gertrude Stein and Her World by J.M.
 Brinnin (1987); Gertrude Stein by B.L.
-Knapp (1990); Gertrude and Alice by Diane Souhami (1991); Gertrude Stein: In Words and Pictures, ed. by Renate Stendhal (1994); Gertrude Stein Remembered, ed. by Linda Simon (1994); Gertrude Stein: The Language That Rises: 1923-1934 by Ulla E. Dydo, William Rice (2003); Unlikely Collaboration: Gertrude Stein, Bernard Fa˙, and the Vichy Dilemma by Barbara Will (2011); 'Gertrude Stein's Blood on the Dining-Room Floor: Hybrid Poetics in Modernist/Mass Culture,' in American Hybrid Poetics: Gender, Mass Culture, and Form by Amy Moorman Robbins (2014).
+Knapp (1990); Gertrude and Alice by Diane Souhami (1991); Gertrude Stein: In Words and Pictures, ed. by Renate Stendhal (1994); Gertrude Stein Remembered, ed. by Linda Simon (1994); Gertrude Stein: The Language That Rises: 1923-1934 by Ulla E. Dydo, William Rice (2003); Unlikely Collaboration: Gertrude Stein, Bernard Fa˙, and the Vichy Dilemma by Barbara Will (2011); 'Gertrude Stein's Blood on the Dining-Room Floor: Hybrid Poetics in Modernist/Mass Culture,' in American Hybrid Poetics: Gender, Mass Culture, and Form by Amy Moorman Robbins (2014); Gertrude Stein's Surrealist Years by Ery Shin (2020).
 See also: Richard Wright.
 Note: Stein launched the phrase "There's no there, there," originally applied to suburbanised American cities, but now used to describe the de-centered Internet.